codepath/android_guides/Push-Notifications-Setup-for-Parse.md

      <img src="http://imgur.com/K1MU5gL.png"/>

+   * If you see `MismatchSenderId` errors, make sure you have the correct Sender ID.
+Also, make sure the prefix `id:` is specified as your GCM sender ID in the `AndroidManifest.xml` file.

 * You can use this curl command with your application key and master key to send a push to all Android devices:

 ```bash